 People like Bloom and Harris are often oblivious to the pitfalls of cost-benefit analyses, which can give them the dangerous belief that their subjective ideas of the social good are somehow objective and mathematically correct.
 Bloom praises economists for their cool-headed refusal to put emotion above facts, and their willingness to support policies like free trade, even though these policies hurt some people, because they serve the greater social good.
 Bloom’s praise of economists is telling: it’s precisely the problem with economists that because they see things in the statistical aggregate, they fail to appreciate what the actual individual experiences of economic policies can be.
 They think it is “irrational” not to support free trade, without appreciating what it is actually like to live in a town whose industry been hollowed out by globalization and technological change.
 Their inability to empathize prevents them from realizing why many individuals have perfectly rational reasons for despising economists.

 Pure cost-benefit analyses, untempered by empathy, can be just as dangerous as emotion-based policymaking.
 The classic example is the dropping of the atom bombs on Hiroshima and Nagasaki.
 From a cost-benefit perspective, the bombings were “rational”; they ended the war.
+(This is highly contested but let’s grant it for the purposes of argument.)
 But from a humane perspective, they were madness, an unspeakable form of cruelty.
 Now, it’s often argued that this shows precisely why you need to use “rational” rather than “emotional” decision-making: the rational person doesn’t allow feelings to keep them from making the tough but correct choice.
 But it’s also true that when one gets rid of feelings, one fails to appreciate just how horrific the ultimate consequences of the decision are.
 A person who sees the atom bomb in purely statistical terms doesn’t actually understand what it means for the people on whom it is being dropped.
 As a result, such a person won’t have the necessary moral horror needed to make them urgently want to ensure that no such bomb is ever dropped again.
 Empathy helps us understand what matters, even if our decisions should ultimately be grounded in reason.
 We can see in Bloom’s book what happens when one willfully abandons this: in one chapter, Bloom rejects the idea that “violence is wrong,” saying that violence will always be with us and is “right” in some circumstances.
 But those who truly understand the reality of violence will have a hard time ever saying that violence is “right.”
 It may be “necessary,” but it is always a necessary evil, and empathy helps us appreciate why violence is inherently evil even when it is morally compelled.
 The pure embrace of cost-benefit analysis creates moral blind spots.
 (We can also see this in Bloom’s praise of Peter Singer.
 Singer is a classic example of someone whose commitment to “rational” morality over empathy has actually made him a morally oblivious person; even though he strongly advocates helping alleviate suffering, he constantly makes appalling and insensitive remarks about disabled people, then wonders why they are upset, something that would cease to be mysterious to him if he learned to exercise a modicum of empathy.)

 Examining moral matters carefully and rationally, and treating human beings equally rather than singling out particular emotionally touching cases, is manifestly a good thing.
 But nobody needs to be against empathy in order to be in favor of that.
 Paul Bloom could have written a very good book on why we needed to empathize fairly with all human beings, and examine our biases.
 It could have been a beautiful manifesto for loving and understanding each other.
 But instead, he simply concluded that it’s “impossible” to empathize with more than a few people (unless I am failing to empathize correctly, I have never found this to be the case), so we shouldn’t try to do it.
 And instead of exhorting us to understand other minds, he wrote a book that will help people justify telling others what’s good for them without having to actually listen to them.